ngatilio/CertEye/README.md

-# AIEthics
+# AI Ethics
-This repository contains datasets to support our paper titled `The Many Faces of AI Ethics Across the World: A Principle-Implementation Gap Analysis` submitted to IEEE Transactions on Technology and Society.
+This repository contains datasets to support our paper titled `The Different Faces of AI Ethics Across the World: A Principle-Implementation Gap Analysis` submitted to IEEE Transactions on Artificial Intelligence.